canercetin-randomguy/web-scraping-chromedp/README.md

 2.75 - dont use js

-3- Make a logger package, too many errors fiddling around.
+~~3- Make a logger package, too many errors fiddling around.
 Make a new folder under cmd called logs and drop everyting there.
-Zap may be used, check this out. https://github.com/uber-go/zap/issues/294#issuecomment-280064854
+Zap may be used, check this out. https://github.com/uber-go/zap/issues/294#issuecomment-280064854~~

+3.25- Just dont forget to log.

 4- Make more website pages, such as upgrade, login, register, etc.